Lance England - In Memory

 When he heard from former hospital radio colleagues of their plans for Brooklands Radio he jumped at the chance to be involved and renew old friendships – so much so that he moved from Leighton Buzzard, Bedfordshire, to Great Bookham to be part of the team and become Programme Controller.

 Graham grew up in Walton-on-Thames and on leaving Ambleside School joined British Rail as a junior clerk.
 He rose to senior management roles in the railway industry but in 2003 a bout of ill-health led to early retirement.
-He and his wife Anita have two grown-up sons and his interests include photography, railways, buses and helping others with the vasculitis condition he suffered.
+He has two grown-up sons and his interests include photography, railways, buses and helping others with the vasculitis condition he suffered.

 DANI MAIMONE has always had an interest in broadcasting and joined Brooklands

 Radio after bringing someone to be interviewed by the lovely Dan Curtis (see

 above), and now presents her own daytime show on Thursdays.
 A keen Rotarian who writes about Surrey charities, Dani loves giving them a voice on Brooklands Radio